 Are you wondering if you have flu?
-Although seasonal flu symptoms often mimic a cold, a common cold rarely causes a fever over 101 degrees Fahrenheit.
+Although seasonal flu symptoms often mimic a cold, a common cold rarely causes a very high fever.
 Let's learn more about flu symptoms so you are fully prepared if you get sick.

 Seasonal flu is a contagious respiratory infection caused by different flu viruses.
 It's important to understand flu symptoms so you can seek immediate treatment, especially if you have a chronic medical condition.